All SM applications use either task-driven or request-driven processes for handling

 between them as needed.

-Task-driven processing means that the order or request is simply a container for a list of
+Task-driven processing means that the work order or request simply contains a list of tasks

-Request-driven processing means that tasks can still be assigned to a request; however, closing
+Request-driven processing means that tasks are assigned to a request, but closing all the tasks

-all tasks will not automatically close the request.
-A request does not require any sub-tasks and
+does not automatically close the request.
+A request does not require any tasks and can be opened

-can be opened and closed independently.
-Any sub-tasks added can be transitioned and assigned
+and closed independently.
+Any tasks can be transitioned and assigned independently and to